Lord Littlebrook: Career

 He is credited as being one of the first wrestlers to use aerial assaults on his opponents, paving the way for high wire acts such as Jimmy Snuka, The Rockers, and Koko B. Ware.

 As Littlebrook, Tovey enjoyed great success in places such as Australia, Japan and Thailand.
 From 1956 to 1958, he wrestled in New York state.
 He faced other midget wrestlers, including several who he would later wrestle in the World Wrestling Federation.
 He won most of his matches, although he was booked to lose several tag team matches.
 In the late 1960s, he competed regularly for Georgia Championship Wrestling.
 Again, he wrestled in matches against other midget wrestlers and was victorious in the majority of his matches.

 In 1979, Littlebrook began wrestling with the American Wrestling Association (AWA), and was brought in to team with The Crusher in a feud with Lord Alfred Hayes and Super Destroyer Mark II.
 In 1986, he competed in a tag team match at the AWA's WrestleRock event, teaming with Little Tokyo.
 The pair lost to Little Mr. T and Cowboy Lang.
 He also competed in WrestleMania III in a mixed tag-team match with Little Tokyo and King Kong Bundy against Hillbilly Jim, Little Beaver and Haiti Kid.
 Littlebrook's team was disqualified when Bundy bodyslammed and dropped an elbow on Little Beaver.

 Tovey was involved in the wrestling business for 47 years as a wrestler, manager and a trainer.
-He trained Colonel DeBeers, as well as Butch Reed and Mike George.
+He trained Colonel DeBeers, as well and Mike George.
 In the late 1980s, Tovey, as Lord Littlebrook, was brought in to World Championship Wrestling to manage Jack Victory and Rip Morgan, who teamed as The Royal Family.
 Tovey has also been enshrined into the Canadian Professional Wrestling Hall of Fame and the Professional Wrestling Hall of Fame.